-At some point in every law student’s career, he or she will attempt to dazzle potential employers as the perfect candidate.
-Below are few common missteps that will get your resume tossed quickly after you exit – and how to avoid them.
+At some point during law school, every student will attempt to dazzle potential employers as the perfect candidate.
+Here are few common missteps that will get your resume tossed quickly after you exit – and what you can do to avoid them.

 “Surely you’ve heard of ME.”

-You may have a stellar resume, grades and smile, but no one – most of all future employers – like cockiness.
-They do, however, want to see confidence.
-Deliver in the middle with cautious confidence.
+You may have a stellar resume, grades and smile, but no one – most of all, future employers – find cockiness appealing.
+They do, however, like to see confidence.
+You’ll want to deliver “in the middle” with cautious confidence.
 Remain humble and ready to soak up precious legal knowledge.
 Present a firm handshake, make eye contact, sit up straight and be assertive in your responses and questions.
-Showing gratitude for your achievements and accolades while underscoring how receptive you are to learning and growing professionally will help you make the right impression.
+Showing gratitude for your achievements and accolades, while underscoring how receptive you are to learning and growing professionally, will help you make the right impression.

 “I want to work for you because I need a job and money!”